By Kaye A. Thomas

 Tax rate schedules.
 Once you know your taxable income and filing status, you need to look it up in the appropriate tax rate schedule.
-This is not the same as the tax tables you use to look up your tax!
+This is not the same as the tax tables published by the IRS for taxable income increments of $25 or $50!
 Those tables give you dollar amounts but not tax rates.
 What you want is a schedule that tells you the tax rate as a percentage for your level of taxable income.

 |Taxable income is over||But not over||The tax is||Plus||Of the amount over|